PhilippW94/Kafka_POV/README.md

     <img src="https://github.com/PhilippW94/Kafka_POV/blob/main/images/Screenshot%202021-04-27%20at%2015.06.36.png?raw=true" width="900">
 If you click on the topic itself and select the _messages_ tab you should see the constantly loaded data coming in continously.

-Last but not least, we show that the MongoDB Sink Connector does it's job by showing that the data actually arrives in Atlas:<br/><br/>
+Last but not least, we show that the MongoDB Sink Connector does it's job by showing that the data actually arrives in Atlas.
+The resulting documents should be of the following form: <br/><br/>
     <img src="https://github.com/PhilippW94/Kafka_POV/blob/main/images/Screenshot%202021-04-27%20at%2015.01.22.png?raw=true" width="900">

+**Conclusion**: You can easily load data from Oracle to MongoDB via Kafka and additionally transform, nest and ```JOIN``` it on the way.